 Tule elk were reintroduced to the Wind Wolves Preserve, the southern most extension of their historic range.
 The elk herd has grown to more than 200 elk and the California Department of Fish and Game estimates the preserve can support up to 2,500 elk.
 Currently the U.S. Fish and Wildlife Service is placing stillborn calves on the preserve for the California Condor, which can be seen regularly.
 When the elk herd reaches 2,000, elk will die weekly of attrition, which will aid the condors in becoming free living once more.

 On the San Joaquin Valley floor, the preserve is a 30-square-mile veritable sea of grasslands with remnant stands of saltbush.
 These grasslands are home to the endangered San Joaquin kit fox and blunt-nosed leopard lizard, and one of the largest stands of the endangered Bakersfield cactus.
 Rolling grasslands rise from the valley floor and transition into classic California blue oak and valley oak savanna with extensive riparian wetlands.
 The oak savanna rises into juniper and pinyon forests that ascend into stands of ponderosa pine and big cone spruce.

-At Wind Wolves, The Wildlands Conservancy offers free outdoor education programs in which over 120,000 children have participated.
-The Wind Wolves Preserve is open to the public daily from 9 am to 5 pm for hiking and picnicking.
-Campground hours are from Friday after 2:30 pm through 5 pm Sunday by advanced reservation.
+At Wind Wolves, The Wildlands Conservancy offers free outdoor education programs in which over 165,000 children have participated.
+The Wind Wolves Preserve is open to the public daily from 8 am to 5 pm for hiking, mountain biking, and picnicking.
+Tent camping is available by advanced reservation.
 There are seasonal wildflower and wildlife viewing tours by vehicles.
 For more information, call 661.858.1115.

 16019 Maricopa Hwy.